Shane Harper (ice hockey)

-Shane Harper (born February 1, 1989) is an American professional ice hockey player who is currently playing with the Adirondack Thunder of the ECHL.
+Shane Harper (born February 1, 1989) is an American former professional ice hockey player who last played with the Adirondack Thunder of the ECHL.
+He is the brother of model-actress Christen Harper who is married to Jared Goff of the Detroit Lions.

 Playing career

 Shane Harper grew up playing hockey in the greater Los Angeles area.
 As a youth, he played in the 2002 Quebec International Pee-Wee Hockey Tournament with the Anaheim Junior Ducks minor ice hockey team.

 Prior to turning professional, Harper played major junior hockey in the Western Hockey League with the Everett Silvertips where he was named to the Western Conference Second All-Star Team for his outstanding play during the 2009–10 WHL season.